Remains of British journalist Dom Phillips found in Brazil, minister confirms

 “Work is ongoing for a complete identification of the remains so we can determine the cause of death, and also the dynamics of the crime and the hiding of the bodies.”

-In a statement issued through his brother-in-law Paul Sherwood on Thursday, the family said: “Early this morning we were informed that two bodies have been recovered from a remote location after a confession from one of the men in custody.

-“We are heartbroken at the confirmation that Dom and Bruno were murdered and extend our deepest sympathies to Alessandra, Beatriz and the other Brazilian family members of both men.”

-Friends and colleagues of the environmental campaigner also paid tribute, with some suggesting the deaths were the latest in a spate of attacks in the Amazon.
+Friends and colleagues of the environmental campaigner have paid tribute, with some suggesting the deaths were the latest in a spate of attacks in the Amazon.

 Greenpeace UK’s executive director Pat Venditti described the pair as “brave, passionate and determined men” who had carried out the “vital work of shining a light” on the daily threats Brazil’s indigenous peoples face in defending their land and rights.